breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Can neural networks be made to reason?&quot; Conversation with Ian Goodfellow (<a href="https://twitter.com/goodfellow_ian?ref_src=twsrc%5Etfw">@goodfellow_ian</a>).
 Full version: <a href="https://t.co/3MYC8jWjwl">https://t.co/3MYC8jWjwl</a> <a href="https://t.co/tGcDwgZPA1">pic.twitter.com/tGcDwgZPA1</a></p>&mdash; Lex Fridman (@lexfridman) <a href="https://twitter.com/lexfridman/status/1130501145548513280?ref_src=twsrc%5Etfw">May 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-A less charitable interpretation is that Goodfellow is simply using an metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something important about the value of thinking about stacked nonlinear function approximators as computational primitives in a chain of function compositions.
+A less charitable interpretation is that Goodfellow is simply using an metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of stacked nonlinear function approximators as computational primitives in a chain of function compositions.

 # References